tometoproject/tometo/README.md

 cargo install diesel_cli --no-default-features --features postgres
 ```

-You'll also want to install the TextGrid Python module:
+You'll also want to install `aeneas`, which parses text for us:

 ```
-pip3 install TextGrid
+pip3 install numpy aeneas
 ```

 Then, you can clone the repositories.
 Make sure you have a user account and that